Layers Of Reserve

 The rock flour is dissolved in water and made into a paste.
 This paste is applied to brown non bleached paper and dried in the sun.

-Rock flour, paper and hemp string.
+Rock flour, paper, hemp string.